John P. Condon: Korea and later career

 Condon returned with MAG-31 to the United States in July 1946 and was ordered to Washington, D.C., where he served in the Office of the Deputy Chief of Naval Operations for Air (Military Requirements).
 He spent two years in this capacity, when he was sent to Marine Corps Air Station El Toro, California, in April 1948.
 While there, he assumed command of Marine Attack Squadron 311 and supervised the squadron's transition to jet aircraft.
 It became the first West Coast Marine jet squadron when it started flying the TO-1 Shooting Star.

-In July 1949, Condon was promoted to colonel and ordered to the Air War College at Maxwell Air Force Base in Montgomery, Alabama, where he completedthe senior course in June 1950.
+In July 1949, Condon was promoted to colonel and ordered to the Air War College at Maxwell Air Force Base in Montgomery, Alabama, where he completed the senior course in June 1950.
 He was subsequently sent to Washington, D.C., and attached to the Office of the Secretary of Defense under George Marshall as a member of the Weapons Systems Evaluation Group.

 By the end of May 1952, during the ongoing Korean War, Condon was ordered to the Far East and assumed command of Marine Aircraft Group 33 at Pohang in Korea.
 His group contained two fighter squadrons equipped with Vought F4U Corsairs, one night squadron equipped with night-fighting versions of the Corsair and the Grumman F7F Tigercat; and an observation squadron equipped with Stinson L-5 Sentinel observation planes and Sikorsky H-5 helicopters.
 He operated his group during the close air support missions and also provided rescue and reconnaissance.
 Condon remained in Korea until the end of January 1953 and received his third Legion of Merit with Combat "V", a Distinguished Flying Cross and Navy Unit Commendation for the performance of the unit under his command.